Wandalen/willbe/doc/version2.eng/concept/Criterions.md

   criterion :
     debug : 1
 ```
 For example, in the `step::delete.files` step, the` path::out.debug` path is used, which is selected through the selector with the globe `path::out. *`.
-The utility knows that one of the two possible paths `path::out.debug` or` path::out.release` is needed to select `path::out.debug` because the step `step::delete.files`, and path `path::out.debug` has the criterion `debug:1`.
+The utility knows that one of the two possible paths `path::out.debug` or` path::out.release` is needed to select `path::out.debug`, because the step `step::delete.files`, and path `path::out.debug` has the criterion `debug:1`.

 ### Instantiation of critetions